Moulali1995/insta-puppeteer/README.md

 # insta-puppeteer
-Intsgram scraping using the puppeteer package
+Intsgram content scraping using the puppeteer package